hackathonismb/Design-elements-of-Antibodies-nanobodies-in-targeting-Antigens/README.md

 # Why should we solve it?
 Antibodies are widely used in a number of applications.
 Understanding the particular residue or domain epitopes-paratopes interactions can help in predicting binding interactions which can assist in the area of drug design.
 A functional understanding of antibody-nanobody interactions within the  SARS-CoV2 RBD domain with computational tools can complement and accelerate the area of therapeutics.
 The calculation of binding strenghts and interaction energy for the variants of interest with position matching epitopes and paratopes will be of interest as we visually probe and compare using the 2-D interaction networks.

-Reference literature:  IEDB, NCBI, NextStrain, CovabDAB, RCSB, Uniprot
+Reference literature:  IEDB, NCBI, NextStrain, GISAID, CovabDAB, MMDB, PDB, UniProt

 # Proposed Workflow
 ![alt text](./workflow1r.png)